Abraham Luzzi: 2026 general election

-He is currently running as an independent candidate for the Member of Parliament seat representing Kampala Central Division.
-His political ideology involves reformism; he is an advocate for change from within the existing framework.
-His campaign slogan, “Sarah is tall,” refers to his wife, Sarah Luzzi.
-Other candidates for the same position include NUP’s flag bearer, Lewis Rubongoya, NRM’s Hon.
+He ran as an independent candidate for the Member of Parliament seat seat representing Kampala Central Division.
+His political ideology involved reformism; he is an advocate for change from within the existing framework.
+His campaign slogan, "Sarah is tall," refers to his wife, Sarah Luzzi.
+Other candidates for the same position included NUP's flag bearer, Lewis Rubongoya, NRM's Hon.
 Minsa Kabanda, Suzan Kushaba, and Moses Muhangi.
+Kabanda won the election, and Luzzi pledged to work with her.